 Although Yamaha scooters receive a thorough inspection before shipment from the factory, trouble may occur during operation.
-Any problem in the fuel, compression, or ignition systems, for example, can cause poor starting and loss of power.
+Any problem in the fuel, compression, or ignition systems, for example, can cause poor starting

 The following troubleshooting charts represent quick and easy procedures for checking these vital systems yourself.
 However, should your scooter require any repair, take it to a Yamaha dealer, whose skilled technicians have the necessary tools, experience, and know-how to service the scooter properly.